Anton87/NERDemo/README.md

 ### JDK 7+

-Download and install the Java SE Development Kit 7 from the Oracle Java Site.
+Download and install the Java SE Development Kit 7 or higher from the Oracle Java Site.

 ### UIMA